daryllxd/lifelong-learning/coursera/moralities-of-everyday-life.md

 ## Introduction to the Course

-My research is, focuses on different areas, including the science of pleasure, of religion and especially morality, and I do scientific experiments that get written up in scientific journals.

-But I also am interested in presenting the fruits of this research and the fruits of other people's research to a broad audience.
-So, I, I publish articles in popular magazines, and I also write books.

-Put more generally, this course is about good and evil, and to illustrate in more detail what I'm talking.
-But I'll giving 3 short examples of the sorts of things we'll be looking at in this course.

 Kindiness: altruism or pro-social behavior.
 As when, with no obvious payoff, we're nice to another individual.
-I'm primarily a developmental psychologist and a lot of my examples are going to be with children, so I'll give you an example of this with children, and this is from the work of Felix Barnigan and Michael Thomasello.

-So they set up an experiment where you have a toddler, and the toddler's sitting in a room, and then somebody needs help.
-And the question is, without anybody prompting the toddler.
-What does the toddler do?
-Toddler opens a cabinet when the adult can't get it opened.
+Without prompting, a toddler opens a cabinet when the adult can't get it opened.

 There's kindness, but there's also cruelty.
 There's evil.
 There's viciousness.
-Cat woman thrower: She says, at one point she says, it was a split second of madness.
-I thought it would be funny.
-And, it's just a cat.
-And people were not pleased by these excuses.

-They were not pleased by her behavior.
-And she was attacked by the press.
-And, the, then she needed police protection, because people wanted to kill her for throwing the cat in the bin.Why would strangers be enraged at what the woman did?
+Think of the woman who threw the cat in the garbage can.
+Strangers were mad at her.
 They weren't involved.
 They weren't harmed.

 And I think this sort of incident tells us something interesting about morality.
 Which is that morality matters.
 When I see something evil being done, even if I'm not involved in it, there's often a punitive impulse.
 There's an impulse that.
 The perpetrator should be punished.
 Justice should be done.
 And the question of where that comes from, how the system evolved.